G-Research/fasttrackml/README.md

 For the full guide, see [docs/quickstart.md](docs/quickstart.md).

-FastTrack can be run using the following command:
+FastTrackML can be run using the following command:

 ```bash
 docker run --rm -p 5000:5000 -ti gresearch/fasttrack